WallEPrime/Resume-Generator-3000/README.md

 PDF exporting is being done with Mpdf.

 Had a slight delay on the for loops, I was creating them outside of the variable, but I found the right way.

+Things to add

+- website link ( only if input is filled )

+- Others as in certifications, prizes etc ( only if input is filled )